-Recent years have seen a growing emphasis on a structural approach to reading promotion, inspired by such trends as the growing importance attached to the accountability of public institutions, the concern about the language performance of school-going children and adolescents and the rise of functional illiteracy in the population at large (Buisman e.a., 2013).
+Recent years have seen a growing emphasis on a structural approach to reading promotion, inspired by such trends as the growing importance attached to the accountability of public institutions, the concern about the language performance of school-going children and adolescents and the rise of functional illiteracy (low literacy) in the population at large (Buisman e.a., 2013).
 Policymakers worry that these trends could thwart the government's ambition to ensure that the Netherlands remains among the leading knowledge economies in the world.
-Against this backdrop, the Ministry of Education, Culture and Science initiated the Art of Reading programme in 2008.
-The Art of Reading not only aims to promote a love of reading, but also to improve language performance and to reduce functional illiteracy.
-It constitutes a break with the past in the measurable aims it sets for libraries and schools, the links it forges between cultural and literacy policies and the view it takes of language/literacy development as a joint concern of schools and libraries.
-Thus, by linking national and local literacy goals to the structural work of libraries, The Art of Reading aligns with the vision of public libraries promoted by UNESCO (UIL, 2016).
+Against this backdrop, the Ministry of Education, Culture and Science initiated the Art of Reading program in 2008.
+The Art of Reading not only aims to promote a love of reading, but also to improve language performance and prevent and reduce low literacy.
+It constitutes a break with the past in the measurable aims it sets for libraries and schools, the links it forges between cultural and literacy policies and the view it takes of language/literacy development as a joint concern of (pre)schools and libraries.
+Thus, by linking national and local literacy goals to the structural work of libraries, The Art of Reading aligns with the Public Library Manifesto1 (IFLA/UNESCO) and also with the Policy document from the UNESCO Institute for Lifelong Learning (UIL)2.